vignesh-seven/extract-and-delete/README.md

 # Extract-and-Delete

 A batch script that will extract the contents of the given archive file and delete it afterwards.
-Note: 7-Zip must be installed (64-bit)
+Note: 7-Zip must be installed (64-bit) for this to work

 ## Installation
-For the default installation, run the following command in Command Prompt as Admin.
-This will add the path of the batch script to the context menu (right-click menu) of all files.
+For the default installation:
+ - Download the ex-n-del.bat file and copy it's path (Right-Click -> Copy as Path)
+ - Run the below command in Command Prompt as Admin (DO NOT use Powershell).

 ```
 reg add HKEY_CURRENT_USER\Software\Classes\*\shell\Extract and Delete\command /ve /d "PATH_TO_BAT_FILE \"%1\"" /f
 ```